rakafo/bitcoin-price-alert/README.md

 4. `/ end {want|position} - end jobs in your selected category")`

 ## Installation
-`pip install python-telegram-bot requests`
+1. `pip install python-telegram-bot requests`

-credentials file format:
+2. create a file "credentials" with the following structure:
 {
   "token": "XX"
 }